flackoon/ruby-notebook/docs/threads_and_concurrency.md

 ```

 > MRI's ability to sometimes produce the correct result might lead a casual observer to think this code is
 > thread-safe.
-THe problem is hidden as a side effect of MRI's GIL, or **Global Interpreter Lock**, which ensures
+The problem is hidden as a side effect of MRI's GIL, or **Global Interpreter Lock**, which ensures
 > that only one thread can run at a time.
 As you just saw, even with the GIL, MRI suffers from the same synchronization
 > problem and can still produce wrong result.